Lorti/manu.ninja/src/pages/2018-12-24-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 ## Vue?
 Vue CLI?

-Vue (/vjuː/) is a progressive framework for building user interfaces.
-But you may already now that, if you've stumbled upon this guide.
+> Vue (/vjuː/) is a progressive framework for building user interfaces.

+You may already heard that, if you've stumbled upon this guide.
+The word "progressive" means, that there's a very quick learning curve as you can start to use just a little of what the framework provides and gradually use and learn more and more concepts.
 But what is the Vue CLI?

 The first and second versions of the Vue CLI have been primarily a tool for scaffolding Vue projects.
 After the CLI had prepared a project for you you wouldn't need or use the Vue CLI anymore.
 The Vue CLI 3 is different, in that it is meant as a companion for Vue developers.
 It's a full system for rapid Vue development that you'll be using constantly while developing your application.

+> Vue CLI is a <strike>tool for scaffolding Vue projects</strike> full system for rapid development.

 The new CLI is also more in line with Vue's goals of being a progressive framework.
 Whereas the Vue CLI 2 scaffolded a large project with 500-1000 lines of configuration code in multiple files for you (when using the webpack template), the Vue CLI 3 hides away this complexity and let's you start with a very simple setup, allowing you to fully customize its parts and go deeper as soon as, and only if, you need it.